hjisaac/recommender-system/README.md

 Running the MovieLens example (32 million ratings) takes approximately 3 hours on CPU alone.

-The early use of `SerialUnidirectionalMapper` and `SerialBidirectionalMapper` data structures complicates integrating Numba.
-These classes lack clear type specifications, making it nearly impossible to leverage Numba's optimization capabilities.
+The early use of `SerialUnidirectionalMapper` and `SerialBidirectionalMapper` data structures complicates integrating [Numba](https://numba.pydata.org/).
+These classes lack clear type specifications, making it nearly impossible to leverage **Numba**'s optimization capabilities.
 To use Numba effectively, we would need to remove these data structures from the code.
+There is an issue opened to fix that.

 ## Improvements